RECOVERcoalition/Recover/README.md

-# RECOVER: Exploring the space of drug combinations to discover synergistic drugs using Active Learning
+# Recover: Exploring the space of drug combinations to discover synergistic drugs using Active Learning

 RECOVER coalition (Mila, Relation Therapeutics)

-This RECOVER repository is based on research funded by (or in part by) the Bill & Melinda Gates Foundation.
+This Recover repository is based on research funded by (or in part by) the Bill & Melinda Gates Foundation.
 The findings and conclusions contained within are those of the authors and do not necessarily reflect positions or policies of the Bill & Melinda Gates Foundation.

 ## Abstract